jcampbellcodes/jcampbellcodes_og.github.io/_posts/2022-01-01-anatomyofabaremetalsynth_part1.markdown

 layout: post
 title: ANATOMY OF A BARE-METAL SYNTH, PART 1
 date: 2022-01-01 04:01:00
-description: The first in a five part series about the components of a simple bare metal synth using the Daisy platform.
-This part is about the MIDI input circuitry.
+description: The first in a six part series about the components of a simple bare metal synth using the Daisy platform.
 ---

 There's something magic about building music devices.
 Hacking away at a digital synthesizer or